nus-cs2103-AY2324S2/ip/docs/README.md

 ## Delete a task: `delete`

-Unmark the task with specified index.
+Delete the task with specified index (you can find the index using `list` input).

 Format: `delete [task index]`.